-MEMORANDUM TO PARENTS REGARDING SCHOOL BOARD POLICY ON DRUG FREE SCHOOLS substance that could be considered a "look-a-like" controlled substance.
+MEMORANDUM TO PARENTS REGARDING SCHOOL BOARD POLICY ON DRUG FREE SCHOOLS

+In accordance with Federal Law, the Board of Education prohibits the use, possession, concealment, or distribution of drugs by students on school grounds, in school or school-approved vehicles, or at any school-related event.
+Drugs include any alcoholic beverage, anabolic steroid, dangerous controlled substance, as defined by State statute, or substance that could be considered a "look-a-like" controlled substance.
 Compliance with this policy is mandatory for all students.
 Any student who violates this policy will be subject to disciplinary action, in accordance with due process and as specified in the student handbooks, up to and including expulsion from school.
 When required by State law, the District will also notify law enforcement officials.